maxichrome/strap/README.md

 ## Contributing

-If you'd like to contribute to improve `strap`, first of all, thank you!
+If you'd like to contribute to improve `strap` — first of all, thank you!
 I'm glad the project is something you'd like to see improve.
 Before contributing, please read the [license](./LICENSE).

 **By contributing to this repository, you agree that you have read and understand the terms of the license.**